The Quota Scheme is under evaluation and it is uncertain if the Scheme will admit new students after 2014. Please contact SIU for more information.

 You may be eligible for financial support under the Quota Scheme if you are permanently or temporary employed or if you are a student with a first degree or are presently studying at one of the institutions where NTNU has a formal cooperation agreement.
 Preference is given to applicants who are linked to active and formalized cooperation/projects within the specific subject area.

 To be eligible, you must also have stayed at least one year in your home country directly prior to when you plan to undertake your education to NTNU.
 This means that you cannot apply for financial support from another country than your own.
+Applicants, who live in another country than their country of citizenship, either temporarily or permanently, can not apply.

 Placement is competitive